What can you do to help?

 There are a lot of actions you can take everyday to help the environment and act on climate change.
+Those actions may rely on what resources are available in your respective country, county, or municipality.
 Below is a brief list of some everyday actions you can take.
 There is always more you can do, but here is a short list with some resources.

 If you can, compost.
 Some cities now have composting programs, contact your local reclamation services to find out if you're in the composting zone.

 If you're not already recycling - call your local reclamation services, these are usually managed through your city.